 The bioslurper system used for the demonstrations was designed to allow convenient and quick conversion from one configuration of the bioslurper to another configuration.
 For example, the extraction manifolds, liquid ring pump, and OWS of the system were thoroughly cleaned to avoid cross contamination when used to perform prepump separation options.
-If the thorough cleaning of the equipment was not possible, the system was designed so that these materials were replaceable.
+If the thorough cleaning of the equipment was not possible, the system was designed so that, these materials were replaceable.
 The primary components of the bioslurper system (liquid ring pump, OWS, and piping) were the same for all tests conducted during the demonstration to remain consistent throughout the demonstration (with the only modifications being the addition of the prepump separation systems).
 In addition, the bioslurper system was equipped with hour meters and liquid totalizers to accurately track the LNAPL, groundwater, and soil-gas recovery rates over the operation time.
 Also, the operating conditions of the system were kept as constant as possible, so the system maintained nearly the same vacuum during all configurations.

-3.5.1 Measurement of Baseline Parameters.
-The following baseline parameters were measured prior to long-term demonstration or obtained from pre-demonstration activities:
+3.5.1 Measurement of Baseline Parameters

+The following baseline parameters were measured before the demonstrations or obtained from predemonstration activities:

 - Depth to groundwater and LNAPL thickness in the proposed extraction wells

 - Lateral extent of the LNAPL plume

 - TPH concentrations in the groundwater

-- Subsurface vacuum.
+- Subsurface vacuum

 Baseline data also were collected when the bioslurper system was operated in the conventional configuration.
-System operating parameters such as LNAPL-recovery rate, groundwater recovery rate, emulsion production, and petroleum hydrocarbon concentration in the process water were measured to provide baseline data for the conventional bioslurper system.
+System operating parameters such as LNAPL recovery rate, groundwater recovery rate, emulsion production, and petroleum hydrocarbon concentration in the process water were measured to provide baseline data for the conventional bioslurper system.

-Groundwater samples were collected prior to initiating the first test of the demonstration to provide background concentrations of petroleum hydrocarbons.
-Results of the groundwater analyses were compared to those for the process water to indicate the degree of emulsification produced by the bioslurper process.
+Groundwater samples were collected before initiating the first test of the demonstration to provide background concentrations of petroleum hydrocarbons.
+Results of the groundwater analyses were compared to those of the process water to indicate the degree of emulsification produced by the bioslurper process.

-3.5.2 System Performance Parameters.
+3.5.2 System Performance Parameters

 Following the measurement of baseline parameters, the field tests were initiated.
-Key parameters that were measured or monitored include:
+Key parameters measured or monitored include:

 - Petroleum hydrocarbon concentrations in the seal water reservoir (designated as seal water samples) and the discharge water from the OWS unit of the bioslurper system (designated process water samples)

 - Petroleum hydrocarbon concentrations in the stack-gas stream from the liquid ring pump

 - Emulsions and floating solids formed

-- LNAPL-recovery rate
+- LNAPL recovery rate

-- Groundwater-recovery rate
+- Groundwater recovery rate

-- Stack-gas flowrate.
+- Stack-gas flowrate

 Samples of the bioslurper seal water, process water, and stack-gas streams were routinely collected during each test.
-The seal water and process water samples were analyzed for TPH using EPA Method SW846-8015B and .
+The seal water and process water samples were analyzed for TPH using Environmental Protection Agency (EPA) Method SW846-8015B.
 Petroleum hydrocarbon concentrations in the stack gas also were analyzed for TPH as jet fuel using EPA Method TO-3 and were measured in the field using a calibrated, handheld meter.
 Sampling methods and sampling frequency are presented below.

-Samples of the bioslurper seal water and process water were collected routinely during each test.
-The timetable for sample collection is presented in Table 3-1.
-The water was collected in 40-mL volatile organic analysis (VOA) vials and shipped via express delivery to the laboratory for analysis.
+Samples of the bioslurper seal water and process water were collected routinely during each test of the long-term demonstration.
+The timetable for sample collection during the long-term demonstration is presented in Table 2.
+The timetable for sample collection during the long-term demonstration is presented in the Final Technology Demonstration Report.
+The water was collected in 40-mL volatile organic analysis (VOA) vials and shipped by express delivery to the laboratory for analysis.
 Both the seal and process water samples were analyzed for TPH-JF using a modified method SW-8260.
-Due to the high levels of petroleum hydrocarbons in the seal and process water samples collected during operation in the conventional configuration, a special extraction process was performed by the laboratory to accurately quantify the total concentration of petroleum hydrocarbons.
+Because of the high levels of petroleum hydrocarbons in the seal and process water samples collected during operation in the conventional configuration, a special extraction process was performed by the laboratory to accurately quantify the total concentration of petroleum hydrocarbons.